 I’ve traded this computer for a spare Commodore CBM 3032 I’ve picked up in Sweden and restored.
 A friend had a two of these, and I had two CBM 3032’s.

-The Commodore PC was working and in reasonable good shape already.
-The current owner had already installed a Intel 8087 FPU.
-The original MFM type 20 MB hard disk had failed though, and the power supply rocket switch to turn the computer on or off.
-A dip-switch on the motherboard had also failed, but a new replacement dip-switch to solder in came along with it.
-I’ve bought myself a de-solder station from Poland, so it was not to much struggle to replace the dip-switch.
-I’ve then replaced the hard disk with a Lo-tech’s ISA XT CF Adapter I ordered and had to wait for to arrive.
+My Commodore PC was working and in reasonable good shape already.
+The current owner had installed an Intel 8087 FPU.
+The original MFM type 20 MB hard disk had failed though, and the power supply rocket switch to turn the computer on or off was not working.
+A config dip-switch on the motherboard had also failed so I had to replace the dip-switch.
+I’ve replaced the hard disk with a Lo-tech’s ISA XT CF Adapter, I had to wait a while for it to arrive.
 This is in short a card that lets a CF memory card be used as a hard disk, using an IDE-CF adapter in between.
-In the end I also replaced the failed power switch with another switch I had laying around.
-When I got the the CF-card setup right, the machine was working just like I hoped for.
+Last, I replaced the failed power switch with another one I had laying around.
+When I got the the CF-card setup right, the machine was working as good as ever.

 Upgrades and repairs:

 - Replaced the on/off rocket switch with one unoriginal I had laying around.

 - Installed ISA XT CF Adapter and a IDE-CF adapter to replace the failed MFM hard disk.